Italian women hope for workplace changes post-Berlusconi

 Italian women have long complained of discrimination in the workplace, from employers who fail to respect their maternity rights to a patriarchal society that still thinks their primary role is in the home.

-Labour reforms touted by the new government of Prime Minister Mario Monti and public disgust at the sex scandals and macho behaviour of his predecessor Silvio Berlusconi may finally change all that.
+Labor reforms touted by the new government of Prime Minister Mario Monti and public disgust at the sex scandals and macho behavior of his predecessor Silvio Berlusconi may finally change all that.

 "Our country is still very backward, culturally and on the services side, when it comes to balancing care roles in the family," Labour Minister Elsa Fornero said in a recent interview in the Corriere della Sera newspaper.